 Keep it simple.
 These are the main rules and you can think of them as spelling tips:

 If you know and use these rules, you'll spell eighty-five percent of English words correctly.
 If you start at the beginning of the school year, you and the kids will know these rules by Thanksgiving or Christmas break.

 These easy phonics rules help the whole study of phonics and spelling come together.
 The very same rules are often called Spelling Rules.
 They teach how words are built and the correct phonograms to write the right word.

 Learning the basic sounds is so important.
 The rules are next.
 Combine the two for easier reading comprehension.

 The most concise source of information for this that I have found is Romalda Spalding's way of teaching reading skills in The Writing Road To Reading.
-Her book shows 29 simple rules for phonics including the "i before e except after c" rule, because the rules are what's next after learning the sounds of the phonograms in making reading and writing easier.
+Her book shows 29 simple rules for phonics including the "i before e except after c" rule, because the rules are what's next after learning the sounds of the phonograms.

 Mrs. Spalding's work and Dr. Mary North's expansions have covered the info necessary for most students to be able to learn to read and write with a very concise program.
 This book also has a scope and sequence that many schools require and it goes from Kindergarten through Sixth Grade (and beyond if necessary).
 I really, really recommend that you get their book or something based on the same Orton principles.
 (See my descriptions here: WRTR, Beers)

 If you're unfamiliar with the sounds that the phonograms make, review our Phonics video below to become familiar with the 72 phonogram sounds and to hear the individual sounds of the letters.